free and easy parking!

 A radiographer or medical imaging technologist is a health professional who performs diagnostic radiography.
 A radiologist is a specialist medical doctor who reviews and interprets the images and provides a written report of the test to your referring doctor.

-How long do plain X-Rays take?
+How long do plain X-Ray radiology services take?

 The radiographer (a trained X-Ray technologist) will call your name and escort you through to an examination room.
 They will explain the procedure and prepare you accordingly.